-The remuneration rate of an elected chair of an Auckland local board is set at twice the remuneration of an elected member on the same board.
+The remuneration rate of a chair of an Auckland local board is set at twice the remuneration of a member on the same board.

 A deputy chair of an Auckland local community board’s remuneration is set at 60% of the rate set for their respective chair.

-The Remuneration Authority reviewed its approach to setting the remuneration of Auckland local boards elected members in 2019.
+The Remuneration Authority reviewed its approach to setting the remuneration of Auckland local boards' members in 2019.